Networking and TCP/IP

 192.168.0.0192.168.255.255

 If you have a router at home, and look at the IP address for at any of your devices connected to that router, like your phone or computer, you will see that it will have an address within one of the ranges above.
 For example, it might have an IP address beginning with 192.168.X.X.
-This is a standard IP address range for a home router.
-The 10.X.X.X private range can assign many more IP addresses on its network, which is why you'll see that IP range on bigger networks, like a university's network.
+This is a common IP address range for a home router.
+The 10.X.X.X private range can assign many more IP addresses on its network.
+This is why you'll see that IP range on bigger networks, like a university's network.
 We'll talk more about subnetwork sizes, shortly.

 Example Private IP Usage